 Spotify API documentation

 Although Spotify’s web API docs are very typical, they have a lot of additional information in its Spotify for Developers platform.
-There are demos for basic functions, mock apps, live examples built using Spotify APIs and widgets, wrappers for different programming languages, and of course, the console.
+There are demos for basic functions, mock apps, live examples built using Spotify APIs and widgets, wrappers for different programming languages, and the console.
 The console is basically an interactive documentation where you can fill your (or sample) data in and explore endpoints live.
-Powerful products along with a strong knowledge base make Spotify a reliable partner that developers like to work with.
+Powerful products and a strong knowledge base make Spotify a reliable partner that developers like to work with.